DontTalkJustTravel

 • Massive forts overlooking the sea

-• Religious processions and miracles
+• Religious processions and miracle stories woven into the city identity

-• Colonial streets that empty fast at night
+• Colonial streets that empty fast at night (instant atmosphere)

 Common legends: